 Linguistic universals have long been a cornerstone of linguistic theories.
 Perhaps the most well-known universal in the semantic domain is the observation that all quantificational determiners (e.g., “every”, “some”, “no”) have ‘conservative’ meanings: only the noun phrase with which the quantifier combines matters for the truth of the sentence.
 If it’s true that “every fish swims” then it’s true that “every fish is a fish that swims” (cf. “only fish swim”, which is not true in all the same situations as “only fish are fish that swim”).
 Accordingly, no language has a ‘non-conservative’ quantifier like “equi”, where “equi fish swims” means “the fish and the swimmers are numerically equivalent” (this quantifier fails to be conservative because the swimmers also matter).
 This robust cross-linguistic generalization has been argued to reflect a fundamental property of quantifier semantics, a linguistically-specific constraint.
 If conservativity is a genuine semantic universal, as opposed to the result of a historical accident, then non-conservative quantifiers should be unlearnable.
 Across seven experiments, we show that this prediction is borne out.
 Adult participants fail to learn three novel non-conservative meanings, even when explicitly taught, but succeed at learning their conservative counterparts.
 And since conservativity is a property of quantifier semantics, this effect disappears when an intended non-conservative meaning is instead paired with verbal syntax.
 These results suggest that the conservativity universal is tied to learnability, and support semantic theories on which conservativity reflects a deep fact about the human language faculty.

-L. Perkins, T. Knowlton, A. Williams, and J. Lidz (under review) Thematic content, not number matching, drives syntactic bootstrapping
+L. Perkins, T. Knowlton, A. Williams, and J. Lidz (2024) Thematic content, not number matching, drives syntactic bootstrapping.
+Language Learning and Development.

 Children use correlations between the syntax of a clause and the meaning of its predicate to draw inferences about word meanings.
 On one proposal, these inferences are underwritten by a structural similarity between syntactic and semantic representations: learners expect that the number of clause arguments exactly matches the number of participant roles in the event concept under which its referent is viewed.
 We argue against this proposal, and in favor of a theory rooted in syntactic and semantic contents— in mappings from syntactic positions to thematic relations.
 We (i) provide evidence that infants view certain scenes under a concept with three participant relations (a girl taking a truck from a boy), and (ii) show that toddlers do not expect these representations to align numerically with clauses used to describe those scenes: they readily accept two-argument descriptions ("she pimmed the truck!").
 This argues against syntactic bootstrapping theories underwritten by mappings between structural features of syntactic and semantic representations.
 Instead, our findings support bootstrapping based on grammatical and thematic content.
 Children’s earliest inferences may rely on the assumption that the syntactic asymmetry between subject and object correlates with a difference in how their referents relate to the event described by the sentence.

-S.-Z. Huang, T. Knowlton, and F. Schwarz (forthcoming) Cross-linguistic comparisons on distributive universal quantification: "each" vs. "every" vs. "mei".
+S.-Z. Huang, T. Knowlton, and F. Schwarz (2024) Cross-linguistic comparisons on distributive universal quantification: "each" vs. "every" vs. "mei".
 Proceedings of the LSA.

 This paper discusses differences between each and every with regard to (a) pair-list readings; (b) subject/object asymmetries seen with every but not with each; and (c) the long-held intuition that each is more individualistic whereas every is friendlier to groups.
 We propose that these phenomena can be captured by prior accounts of the Mandarin Chinese distributive universal quantifier mei.
 In particular, we consider the Double Variable Hypothesis (the idea that in DUQ, for every x, there must be a y) (S.-Z. Huang 1995; 1996), and the Skolemized Topicality Hypothesis (the idea that topical quantifiers are Skolemized, resulting in the required x-y pairings) (S.-Z. Huang 2022b).
 We argue that (a’) pair-list answers to questions with quantifiers are derivable from the Double Variable Hypothesis; (b’) the subject/object asymmetry seen in every is due to its positionally-varied association with the Double Variable Hypothesis, while each is always subject to Skolemized Topicality due to its inherent topicality; and (c’) the individualistic interpretation of each can be described as stemming from its intrinsically Skolemized topicality as well.